-The School or Department Logo — sometimes called a lockup or signature — combines the campus logo with the name of a school or department.
 Use of the standard department logo system is required for all academic and administrative units.
-Variations are not permitted, but the logo system has a great deal of flexibility built in.
+Modifications are not permitted, but the logo system has a great deal of flexibility built in.

 Departments have logos with two versions of their names.
 One version emphasizes the school name, with the department in smaller type.
 The other version reverses that relationship, putting the school name in small type and maximizing the department’s name.
 That way either the school or the department can be highlighted as needed.